markgoodyear/headhesive.js/README.md

 > An on-demand sticky header.

 ## What is it?
 Headhesive.js creates an on-demand sticky header.
 Specify when you want your header to become fixed and the rest is magic.
+[View demo](http://markgoodyear.com/labs/headhesive/)

 ## How to use?
 Headhesive.js is a standalone JavaScript plugin with no dependancies.
 Include the headhesive.min.js in the footer of your page and initialise it: